Apprentice training in Plumbers Local Union No. 1 is not just a

 the traditions of our past.
 Our success speaks for itself.
 Our

-graduates are fully qualified journeyman plumbers, armed with numerous
+graduates are fully qualified journeyman plumbers and gas-fitters, armed with numerous

-Building Trades Apprentices in the Plumbers Local Union No. 1 apprenticeship program learn their craft through a five-year regimen of on the job training and attendance at regularly scheduled technical classes, designed to supplement their field training.
-Apprentices in Plumbers Local No. 1 are also privileged to be able to attend most classes during the daytime.
-The curriculum of studies employed by the Plumbers Local Union No. 1 apprenticeship program is approved by the New York State Department of Education, and primarily follows the curriculum established at the national level by the U.A.
+Building Trades Apprentices in the Plumbers & Gas-fitters Local Union No. 1 apprenticeship program learn their craft through a five-year regimen of on-the-job training and attendance at regularly scheduled technical classes, designed to supplement their field training.
+Apprentices in Plumbers & Gas-fitters Local Union No. 1 are also privileged to be able to attend most classes during the daytime.
+The curriculum of studies employed by the Plumbers & Gas-fitters Local Union No. 1 apprenticeship program is approved by the New York State Department of Education, and primarily follows the curriculum established at the national level by the U.A.
 Training Department.
 The courses of study undertaken by apprentices in our program are primarily in the disciplines of mathematics and science.
-Subjects such as trade mathematics, technical blueprint reading, mechanical drawing, computer science, water supply, drainage, code interpretation, rigging, soldering, brazing and welding all require the comprehension of college level scientific and mathematical concepts, which are presented in a trade relevant form.
-The American Council on Education (ACE), a major coordinating body for the nation's higher education institutions, provides leadership and a unifying voice on key higher education issues.
-(ACE) evaluates and accredits colleges and universities to insure that they meet minimum standards for college level learning and for the credit values they award to students for that learning.
-The U.A.
-Training Department took the extraordinary step of seeking an (ACE) evaluation of college level learning and a specific assignment of college credits for each of the courses in the U.A. apprenticeship curriculum.
-That evaluation confirmed that our apprentices were learning college level materials and performing in a manner which was equal to the performance of college level students.
-Local 1 apprentices are, in fact, completing all of the science and math requirements for an “Associate of Science” degree at a university or college.
-This may not come as a surprise to those who know what is taught in our program, but it is generally unknown by the public at large.
+Subjects such as trade mathematics, technical blueprint reading, mechanical drawing, computer science and CAD, water supply, drainage, fuel gas science, plumbing code interpretation, fuel gas code interpretation, rigging, soldering, brazing and welding all require the comprehension of college level scientific and mathematical concepts, which are presented in a trade relevant form.